Wales hooker Baldwin retires for Newcastle job

 "He's got a huge amount of experience from playing in the Premiership, URC (United Rugby Championship) and internationally over a number of years, and he'll bring a wealth of knowledge to the role."

-Baldwin is the latest Wales player to retire ahead of this autumn's World Cup, following the likes of Ospreys colleagues Alun Wyn Jones, Justin Tipuric and Rhys Webb in hanging up his boots.
+Baldwin is the latest Wales player who will be unavailable for this autumn's World Cup, following the likes of Ospreys colleagues Bradley Davies, Alun Wyn Jones, Justin Tipuric and Rhys Webb - although Jones, Tipuric and Webb will continue to play at club level.